Bowsette: Reception

 Bowsette's popularity led to fans exploring concepts of other characters changed by the power-up into figures resembling Peach, including Super Mario character King Boo transformed into "Boosette" or "Booette", which also saw a great deal of fan art.
 Zachary Ryan of IGN noted that with all the different artists, it had moved beyond merely being the concept of "what if Bowser was a girl?".
 He added that "so many artists that you wouldn't know get to flex a little muscle", being able to show works they had created in a similar vein.
-Other artists such as Fairy Tail creator Hiro Mashima also weighed in with reverse-gender versions of their characters as well.
-He voiced caution for participants in the trend "to be careful not to cause trouble for copyright holders and companies that they are contracted to", and noted that even if he wanted to draw fan art, he would need the approval of publishers and other related parties.
+Fairy Tail creator Hiro Mashima weighed in with reverse-gender versions of their characters as well: he voiced caution for participants in the trend "to be careful not to cause trouble for copyright holders and companies that they are contracted to", and noted that even if he wanted to draw fan art, he would need the approval of publishers and other related parties.
 Other Japanese news outlets more directly discussed the legality of such characters under copyright law, specifically Bowsette, and whether they infringed on Nintendo's own copyright.

 Despite fan petitions to make the character canon, Nintendo did not comment on it, stating "Concerning the drawings and other things uploaded to the Internet, we have no comment".
-Additionally the game's release included an in-game note that the crown would only affect Toadette.
+Additionally, according to the website of New Super Mario Bros.
+U Deluxe, the crown would only affect Toadette.
 However, gaming publications noticed a similarity between the character and an unused concept for Super Mario Odyssey shown in the artbook, where Bowser took over Peach's body similarly to Mario's capture ability in Odyssey, and she inherited several of his features from the possession, questioning whether Nintendo would now explore the concept further.
 Alex Olney stated that it would be unlikely that Nintendo would add the character to a game at some point.
 However, he did expect to see Nintendo interact with the trend in some fashion, adding "I think it would be a fun little thing and Nintendo are being a lot more fun recently".
+Despite not creating the character themselves, Nintendo also saw a dramatic increase in their stock market value after Bowsette's debut, exceeding the rise from their previous Nintendo Direct presentation.